Pantagrueliste/blog/content/post/treemap/index.md

 categories:
 - Notes
 ---
+# The Problem
-Digital editions suffer from a paradox: while they make complex archival fonds available to a wider public, the loss of sensorial input resulting from their dematerialization tends to disorient and discourage readers.
-They make the navigation of vast document repositories cumbersome, especially among users affected with cognitive impairments.
-However, interactive visualizations of archival metadata can provide readers with an alternative sensorial input, making digital scholarly editions more ergonomic, and accessible to a wider and neurodiverse audience.
+Digital editions suffer from a paradox: while they make complex archival fonds available to a wider public, the loss of sensorial input resulting from their dematerialization tends to disorient and even discourage readers.
+They make the navigation of vast document repositories cumbersome, a fortiori among users inexperienced with archives, and among those affected with cognitive impairments.

+# The Solution
+In that regard, archival metadata enables us to create interactive visual abstractions, providing readers with an alternative sensorial input, and increasing thus both ergonomics and accessibility.
+This is feasible using, for example, an interactive treemap--or any diagram that efficiently breaks down hierarchical data.

+# The Experiment
+In this case, my first experiment adapts the [Zoomable Treemap code](https://observablehq.com/@d3/zoomable-treemap) for d3.js, adding hyperlinks to it.
+This first experiment places represents the manuscript's folios, and the entries inside each folios.
+The colors represent the dominating category.
+More data is available by hovering over each entry, including the hyperlink to the manuscript.
+In doing so the treemap becomes a sort of visual index, showing readers a very quick overview, not only of the contents but also of the dimensions of each folio and each entry.
+Over the coming months I will experiment with other diagrams and other hierarchies.
+Stay tuned!

   <head>
     <meta charset="UTF-8" />